 Each tray of cookies needs about 16 minutes to bake.
 Check the cookies after 14 minutes to ensure they don’t overcook.
 The cookies should be slightly soft but with a little bit of give when you check them.
 Make sure you only bake one tray at a time.
 I have tried with two trays before and the result was flat cookies that took upwards of 20 minutes to firm up.

 Using Flax Eggs For Vegan Soft Pumpkin Cookies

 For a vegan version, flax-eggs can be used.
 They are also helpful when you forgot to purchase eggs!
 The best recipe I have found for flax-eggs is 1 tablespoon of ground flax to 2 1/2 tablespoons of water for one egg – mix and let sit to absorb for at least 5 minutes.

 Make sure you purchase flaxseeds from a reliable source (not the bulk bins!) because they are high in unstable omega-3 fatty acids they are sensitive to heat and oxygen and can rapidly go rancid.
 Also make sure they are not pre-ground flax, as most of the beneficial compounds will already be degraded by the time they get from the processor to your home.

 The chocolate chips are totally optional but definitely recommended.
 The darker the chocolate the better.
 Make sure you chop the chocolate chunks nice and small; larger chunks can result in the cookie not firming up as well.
-These cookies also taste great with candied ginger chunks.
+If you don’t have chocolate, these cookies also taste great with candied ginger chunks.

 Try adding ½ cup chopped pecans or walnuts to the mixture at the same time as the chocolate chunks.